JuexingWang/JuexingWang.github.io/_pages/about.md

 Recent News
 ======
-* **Apr 2026**   Selected as an Oral Presenter for the ACM MobiSys 2026 Rising Stars Forum
+* **Apr 2026**   Selected for an Oral Presentation at the ACM MobiSys 2026 Rising Stars Forum
 * **Mar 2026**   One paper is accepted at UbiComp'26
 * **Jan 2026**   One paper is accepted at UbiComp'26
 * **Dec 2025**  One paper is accepted at Transactions on Mobile Computing (TMC)